Cumbres and Toltec Scenic Railroad: History

 After World War II, there was an oil boom in Farmington, New Mexico.
 This boom provided a surge of revenue for the railroad.
-This revenue consisted of 60-car pipe trains going west from Antonito.
-The Gramps Oil Fields of southern Colorado provided oil cargo for trains from Chama to Antonito.
+This revenue came from 60-car pipe trains heading west from Antonito.
+The Gramps Oil Fields in southern Colorado supplied oil for trains running from Chama to Antonito.
 The lumber mills also provided a steady stream of revenue, although this was less important than oil.
 This increase in revenue saved the line from abandonment.

 All of these successes had drawbacks.
 The major issue with the line was Cumbres Pass itself.
 Cumbres Pass is 10,015 ft above sea level.
 The high elevation and various other factors led to many terrible snowstorms.
 This prompted the railroad to purchase "rotary snowplows".
 The two that were used on the Cumbres Pass line were Rotary OM and Rotary OY.
-Both rotaries are still in existence in Chama, New Mexico, but historically they are dispatched from Alamosa.
-Every five or six years, the winter season has as much as 500 inches of snow fall on Cumbres.
-These snow storms were a huge financial burden for the railroad.
+Both rotaries still exist in Chama, New Mexico, but historically they were dispatched from Alamosa.
+Every five or six years, the winter season can bring as much as 500 inches of snow to Cumbres.
+These snowstorms were a huge financial burden for the railroad.
 The "Granddaddy of All Snowstorms" hit in the winter of 1951–1952.
 This was the worst recorded winter on the line and one of the deciding factors when abandonment was considered in the 1960s.

-In September 1968, the Denver and Rio Grande Western Railroad filed for abandonment of its narrow gauge lines.
-In April 1969, legislation was signed in New Mexico that provided a way for the state of New Mexico to buy the track between Chama and Antonito.
+In September 1968, the Denver and Rio Grande Western Railroad filed for abandonment of its narrow-gauge lines.
+In April 1969, legislation was signed in New Mexico that authorized the state to purchase the track between Chama and Antonito.
 In 1970, Colorado passed similar legislation.
-The two states took joint ownership of the line and, by 1971, the Cumbres and Toltec Scenic Railroad was formed.
+The two states jointly owned the line and, by 1971, the Cumbres and Toltec Scenic Railroad was formed.

 Notable incidents

 2002 shutdowns

 In 2002, the C&TSRR was shut down twice, first in the spring to resolve track bed issues.
-In the summer, operations were suspended again because of wildfire dangers.
+In the summer, operations were suspended again due to wildfire risks.